 Daphne pulls off the shoulder to the asphalt, cruises along past another industrial something, this plot with several buildings, then a gardening business with rows of plants and flowers.

 It’s three in the afternoon, Gold Tooth drives north to a rental hall.
 Happy Times on the big overhead sign, message underneath, “Your one stop caterer for weddings, bar and bat mitzvahs, parties and meetings.
 Let us do the catering and clean up, you enjoy the party.
 Use our beautiful hall or custom catering for your home or office,’ phone number and web address at the bottom.

 Gold Tooth opens the refrigerator door, small cloud of water vapor, he stacks twenty pound bags of ice on the cart he’d pulled off the roof and rolls it to what must be the kitchen.

-I check my screen, there’s Spark, blinking away.
+Daphne checks the screen, there’s Spark, blinking away.

 Our two cars are side by side a block away, Sloane zips back, “Working?”

-I wave the phone at her, “Like a charm.”
+Daphne waves the phone, “Like a charm.”

 And here comes Gold Tooth, another load, then he rolls the empty cart back to the truck and hooks it to a rack on top.